Jamie-Clayton/Terraform-Training/readme.md

 output "FileShare-Shell" {
     value = azurerm_storage_share.shellShare.url
 }
 ```

-# 6. Walkthrough - Aws
+## 6. Walk-through - Aws

 TBA

-# 7. Conclusion
+## 7. Conclusion

->  “Infrastructure as code is an approach to managing IT infrastructure for the age of cloud, microservices and continuous delivery.” – Kief Morris, head of continuous delivery for ThoughtWorks Europe.
+> “Infrastructure as code is an approach to managing IT infrastructure for the age of cloud, Microservice and continuous delivery.” – Kief Morris, head of continuous delivery for ThoughtWorks Europe.

 1. Automate/Code everything
 2. Document as little as possible